Keyboard shortcuts

 Success!

-parol has generated a full fledged parser with AST types suitable for your grammar description!
+parol has generated a complete parser with AST types suitable for your grammar description.

 code .

-and adapt the grammar description in the file my_grammar.par to fit your requirements.
-Any subsequent invocations of cargo build will trigger parol to generate the derived sources automatically if the grammar description file my_grammar.par has been changed.
+Edit the grammar description in my_grammar.par to fit your requirements.
+Any subsequent invocation of cargo build will trigger parol to regenerate the derived sources automatically if my_grammar.par has changed.

 This is all you need to set up a working development environment.

-Please install this extension from VS Code marketplace.
-It provides syntax highlighting, folding and language icons and will surely be useful for you.
+Install this extension from the VS Code Marketplace.
+It provides syntax highlighting, folding, and language icons, which will be useful for you.

-The extension utilizes a Language Server that you have to install separately.
+The extension utilizes a Language Server that must be installed separately.

 cargo install --force parol-ls